lemeinannette/To-do-list/README.md

 **Description**
 ---------------

 A simple task list application built using HTML, CSS, and JavaScript.
-This application allows users to add, complete, and delete tasks.
+This application allows users to add, complete,description  and delete tasks.

 **Features**
 ------------